What are our policies?

 The privacy of our users is important to us.
-ARC does not collect any personal information about users, except that which is knowingly and specifically supplied to us by the user.
+Arthritis Research Canada does not collect any personal information about users, except that which is knowingly and specifically supplied to us by the user.
 At times we may request that you voluntarily supply us with personal information, such as your e-mail address and postal address, for purposes such as corresponding with us or making a donation.
 However, when at all possible, an option to remain anonymous will be provided to those who wish to preserve their right to anonymity.
 We will not disclose any personal information about users to any outside parties.
 You may access your personal information at any time to ensure that it is correct and current.

 B. Automatic Information

 Arthritis Research Canada may use your personal information to e-mail you regarding specific information about events, activities, newsletters.
 All such e-mails sent to you by Arthritis Research Canada will offer you the option to be removed from our e-mail list.

 If you provide your e-mail address or have opted-in to receiving communication electronically or in print, in addition to using your personal information to provide you with such communication, Arthritis Research Canada may also use your personal information to contact you by mail, by e-mail, or by telephone.
 If you wish to be removed from this contact list (or have a preference as to how we may contact you), you may do so by contacting Arthritis Research Canada directly.
 (See the ‘Contact Us’ section below).

 Information collected by Arthritis Research Canada will not be shared with any third parties.

 3. How Secure is Information About Me?